onewelcome/identity-cloud-documentation/docs/dabp/guides/concepts/resources-in-depth.md

 ### Removing
 Removing a resource from a parent will result in the removal of the resource for all subgroups and members because the allowed resources are restricted by the resources assigned to the parent group.
+This members of the group and all subgroups will lose access to those resources.

 ## Assigning or removing resources to a group
 To add/remove a resource to a group, you need the permission `Assign resources to groups`.
 If you have this permission, you should select the group you want to assign this resource too.
 After clicking on the desired group, a modal window with group information will appear.
 Click on the vertical ellipsis button and select `Edit group`.
 Now you can select which resources can be assigned to the group.